-The site will allow the PPC to forge partnerships with new organizations and schools and develop new environmental education programs that consider the needs of learners with exceptionalities and disabilities.
-The project's design and permitting process is expected to be finished by October 2023.
-Fundraising for the construction, long-term care, and programming for the space is ongoing, with construction scheduled to begin in early 2024.
+The site will allow the Parks Conservancy to forge partnerships with new organizations and schools and develop new environmental education programs that consider the needs of learners with exceptionalities and disabilities.
+Fundraising for the construction, long-term care, and programming for the space is ongoing, with construction scheduled to begin in the spring of 2024.

 This project is funded in part by an allocation from the City of Pittsburgh's Parks Trust Fund.